openanolis/dragonball-sandbox/crates/dbs-miniball/README.md

 cargo build [--release]
 ```

-This will produce a binary called `vmm-reference` in the `cargo` build
+This will produce a binary called `dbs-miniball` in the `cargo` build
 directory (default: `target/${toolchain}/${mode}`, where mode can be `debug` or
 `release`).